$L^p$ Hardy inequalities with homogeneous weights: Abstract

 \section{Abstract}

 For $p\in (1,\infty)$ and $\alpha\in\mathbb{R}$, we consider measurable functions $g$ on $\mathbb{S}^{N-1}$ that satisfy the following weighted Hardy inequality:

 for some constant $C>0$.
-Depending on $N$, $p$, and $\alpha$, we identify suitable function spaces for $g$ so that \eqref{abs} holds.
+Depending on $N$, $p$, and $\alpha$, we identify suitable function spaces for $g$ so that the above inequality holds.
 The constant obtained is sharp, in the sense that it is sharp when $g \equiv 1$.
 Furthermore, we establish the sharp fractional Hardy inequality with homogeneous weights.